 The are hundreds of different varieties of bees, wasps, and hornets all over the world.
 In Australia, only a few types are considered to be real pests, not all of which actually sting.

-Bees play a very active and important part of our ecosystem.
+Please note that bees play a very active and important part of our ecosystem.
 Flick Anticimex ensures that whenever it is possible, bees will be safely removed from your property.
 Our technicians know to work according to environmental standards when removing bees.
 It is important to gain an understanding of the habits, appearance and life cycle of these insects in order to determine the most appropriate type of bee or wasp control for your situation.
 To learn more about our wasp and other flying insect control solutions, please click here.

 In summer, bees sometimes drink from the water bowls of pets.
 This can be prevented by positioning a shallow tray filled with water and floating corks on a level that’s above the pet bowl, and in the line of flight of the bees.
 The corks enable the bees to safely land, so they will tend to be more attracted to the tray than the water bowl.
 This helps your pet to avoid the risk of being stung by a bee in their bowl.